rubyonjets/jets/docs/_docs/core-resource.md

 The `resource` method creates the [AWS::Events::Rule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html) as a CloudFormation resource.

 With this design, you can create any resource with Jets and associate them with your Lambda functions.
 Once you understand how the `resource` method works, you can define any resource that you required.
-Methods like `rate`, `cron`, `events_rule`, `event_pattern` simply run some setup logic and call the `resource` method.
+Methods like `rate`, `cron`, `rule_event` simply run some setup logic and call the `resource` method.

 {% include prev_next.md %}